apache/beam/beam-site/documentation/programming-guide.md

 *  Single Global Window
 *  Calendar-based Windows (not supported by the Beam SDK for Python)

+You can also define your own `WindowFn` if you have a more complex need.

 Note that each element can logically belong to more than one window, depending on the windowing function you use.
 Sliding time windowing, for example, creates overlapping windows wherein a single element can be assigned to multiple windows.

 #### 7.2.1.
 Fixed time windows